maxhoesel-ansible/ansible-collection-smallstep/roles/step_acme_cert/README.md

 ##### `step_acme_cert_webroot_path`
 - If set, this role will use `step-cli`s webroot mode to get a new certificate.
 You need to make sure that `step_service_user` has write permissions in this directory.
 - If empty, this role will use the standalone mode instead, causing `step-cli` to bind itself to port 80.
-The `step-cli` binary installed via the `step_cli` role already has the required capabilities to do so regardless of the user running it.
-If you installed `step-cli` yourself, you will need to make sure that the executable can bind to port 80 via some other means.
+Make sure that no other services are listening on this port.
+  Note that `step-cli` only needs to bind to this port when getting a *new* certificate.
+It does not need to bind if it is only *renewing* a certificate.
 - Default: ""

 ### Certificate